openstack/mistral/doc/source/user/wf_lang_v2.rst

 ^^^^^

 Task is what a workflow consists of.
 It defines a specific computational step in the workflow.
+When the workflow engine processes entities described in the workflow text written in YAML it schedules tasks for execution.
+Scheduling a task means that it's now eligible for execution and will be run some time later.
+When exactly it will run depends on the system load and configuration.
 Each task can optionally take input data and produce output.
 In Mistral Workflow Language v2, task can be associated with an action or a workflow.
-In the example below there are two tasks of different
+In the example below there are two tasks of different types:
-types:

 .. code-block:: mistral